mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![average](https://github.com/mpinar/MachineLearning/blob/master/average%20linkage%20plot.png?raw=true)

-After I am done with creating the dendrograms, I need to check their cophenetic correlation for that I need to form a dendrogram list using those three that I have formed before.
-Then I used this list to calculate the cophenetic correlation between the dendrograms.
-I have also drawn the correlation graph.
-Since a part of the experiment, I have wanted to keep the time it take to run the function to find the correlation.
+After creating the dendrograms, their cophenetic correlation should be checked which then followed by the formation of a dendrogram list from those.
+Then this list is used to calculate the cophenetic correlation between the dendrograms.
+The correlation graph is also plotted.
+Since as a part of the experiment, the time for the function to run and find the correlation have recorded.
 ```r
 wineDendList <- dendlist(as.dendrogram(singleLinkage),
             as.dendrogram(completeLinkage), as.dendrogram(averageLinkage))